Here are some straightforward steps to take when writing a sales pitch.

 Step 2 – Think about the target buyer for whom your pitch is.

-Many salespeople will create a sales pitch that works for everybody.
-In other words, it is fairly general, and the pitch will work regardless of the type of prospect.
+Many salespeople create a sales pitch that works for everybody.
+In other words, the pitch is fairly general and will work regardless of the type of prospect.

-A more sophisticated way to go when writing a sales pitch is to tailor your pitch according to the different buyer personas that you interact with.
+A more sophisticated approach to writing a sales pitch is to tailor it according to the different buyer personas you interact with.
 When you change the type of prospect in terms of industry, size of business, department, or level in the organization, you can sometimes change the interests, needs, and pain points on the buyer’s side, and adjusting your pitch can improve your results.

 Step 3 – Identify the benefits your products offer.

-At this point, we know the product that we are wanting to sell.
-We know the type of buyer for whom we are creating a pitch.
-Now, stop to think about the benefits that the product delivers to the target buyer.
+At this point, we know the product we want to sell and the type of buyer for whom we are creating a pitch.
+Now, think about the benefits the product delivers to the target buyer.

 These benefits can be used to create your elevator pitch and be used to generate interest in your pitch.